Task

 Choosing a Processing Model

-All five models dispatch as a Task, so you can mix them in one workflow.
+All seven models dispatch as a Task, so you can mix them in one workflow.
 Start from Task and move to a specialised model only when your work has its shape:

 Model Reach for it when… Register with